 Responsible Campervanning in New Zealand

-As you might of gathered I am passionate about preserving New Zealand’s natural beauty.
+As you might have gathered I am passionate about preserving New Zealand’s natural beauty.

 If you are buying or renting a campervan in NZ it is your responsibility to manage all of your own rubbish and bodily waste.

 Conveniently enough almost every town I went through in New Zealand has FREE public toilets.
-Also there are plenty of super cheap campgrounds where you can park up for the night, refill/empty your water tanks, and grab a shower.
+Also, there are plenty of super cheap campgrounds and holiday parks where you can park up for the night, refill/empty your water tanks, and grab a shower.

 Bury all of your waste at least 6 inches deep.
 Never go to the toilet near a drinking water source, near a public road, or close to a hiking trail.